China virus cases surpass SARS as big economic hit looms

 “The fear is that they (the WHO) might raise the alarm bells ... so people are taking money off the table,” said Chris Weston, head of research at Melbourne brokerage Pepperstone.

-The Severe Acute Respiratory Syndrome also came from China, killing about 800 people and costing the global economy an estimated $33 billion, or 0.1% of world GDP, in 2003.
+The Severe Acute Respiratory Syndrome also came from China, killing about 800 people and costing the global economy an estimated $33 billion.

-Economists fear the impact on global growth could be bigger this time as China now accounts for a larger share of the world economy.
-One Chinese economist has forecast the crisis would lop a percentage point off China’s first-quarter growth.
+Economists fear the impact could be bigger this time as China now accounts for a larger share of the world economy.
+One government analyst has forecast the crisis would lop a percentage point off China’s first-quarter growth.

-Global stocks tumbled on Thursday, while the yuan hit its lowest this year, oil prices slid again and safe haven assets like gold gained.
+Global stocks tumbled on Thursday, while the yuan hit its lowest this year and oil prices slid.

-The main stock index in Taiwan, 40% of whose exports go to neighboring China, closed down 5.75% on the first day of trade after the Lunar New Year holiday.

-Almost all the deaths have been in Hubei province - of which Wuhan is the capital - where 60 million people are now living under virtual lockdown, only venturing outside with masks.
+Almost all the deaths have been in Hubei province - of which Wuhan is the capital - where 60 million people are living under virtual lockdown.

 “Most of the shops are closed.
 We cannot go out and buy food,” Si Thu Tun, one of 60 students from Myanmar trapped in Wuhan, told online news outlet the Democratic Voice of Burma.